 67% of college students “agreed” that India should have only one strong Political Party at the Centre to Rule the entire country

-So that other regional parties can not blackmail the ruling party for their regional benefits.
-We see the fruits of this in current situation.
-BJP having absolute power at centre can Rule the country at peace.
+So that other regional parties cannot blackmail the ruling party for their regional benefits.
+We see the fruits of this in the current situation.
+BJP having absolute power at the center can Rule the country at peace.
 This situation does have demerits too as there is no sizeable opponent to oppose the ruling party’s whimsical policies and bring good governance.
 That is why even our PM once said, he needed critics for better governance as there is no opposition.

 Adherence to Civic Rules

 38% “agreed” that it is alright to violate Rules because the penalty is small

 This is what we see everywhere today.
 The way certain gender-specific Laws are misused and the Law abusers get more cover for abusing the Law, this feeling is no surprise to me.
 It is a failure of our judiciary to stop being a puppet in the hands of politicians and punish the Law abusers.
 Because it is only the police and judiciary that can invoke such sections once a complaint is found false.
 Currently, adequate punishment is given in some rare cases, but in most gender-biased Laws there is no punishment for false complaints.